Bookmark This Site

 Safer Handling

-Donīt even consider purchasing a crocodilian as a pet unless you have sufficient time, space and safety tools to deal with them when they reach adult size.
-A crocodilian under 11ī can be safely handled using a snout rope, which is a tight noose around the jaws placed either by a snout pole (a hollow pipe with the rope running through it, the noose on one end) or thrown by a lasso.
+Don't even consider purchasing a crocodilian as a pet unless you have sufficient time, space and safety tools to deal with them when they reach adult size.
+A crocodilian under 11' can be safely handled using a snout rope, which is a tight noose around the jaws placed either by a snout pole (a hollow pipe with the rope running through it, the noose on one end) or thrown by a lasso.
 Additional ropes may be secured around the midbody (behind one or both forelegs) if the animal needs to be moved.
 The eyes should be covered with a towel or shirt and taped to keep the animal calm.
 For short distance moves (just out of the pool) they can be dragged; moderate distance moves (across park grounds) may require the animal be placed on a board and the board dragged by a motor vehicle.
 To get the animals into the back of a truck, a ramp may be used and the animal "walked" up it, dragged from the front by ropes and pushed from the back by handlers bearing the weight of the tail.
-Donīt try this at home.
-You need an experienced team of handlers to work with an adult crocodilian.

 Comments